Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Few Prairie-style homes were built without the involvement of an architect.

-The style was popularized in pattern books and illustrated magazines but there was never, as far as we can determine, never offered as a mail-order kit.
+The style was popularized in pattern books and illustrated magazines but it was, as far as we can determine, never offered as a mail-order kit.

-The Prarie style never received the widespread builder acceptance of the Craftsman and Four-square houses, and are consequently much less common in our communities.
+The Prarie style did not receive the widespread builder acceptance of the Bungalow and Four-Square houses, and are consequently much less common in our communities.
 The few that do exist, however, are usually little gems and well worth preserving.

 Influence on Later Styles